 Bold Fee ($2.00 per auction listing): By using this enhancement, your auction title will appear in bold lettering rather than normal text which will help it stand out on a page.
 When a page comes up, the bold titles do stand out making it more likely that a potential buyer will take a look at what you’re selling.

 Highlight Fee ($5.00 per auction listing): This enhancement will give your auction a colored band (light purple) that will help it to stand out on a page.
-You should probably chose either bolding or highlighting depending on which you feel is most appropriate for the auction you're listing.
+You should probably choose either bolding or highlighting depending on which you feel is most appropriate for the auction you’re listing.
 Highlighting makes the auction stand out more than bold and thus the higher enhancement fee.
-Unless you are listing an auction in an area where there are already a lot of sellers using highlighting and bold (there are very few areas like this), you should chose one or the other and not both in combination.
+Unless you are listing an auction in an area where there are already a lot of sellers using highlighting and bold (there are very few areas like this), you should choose one or the other and not both in combination.